perrysmotors/backpack.framerfx/README.md

-# Backpack Framer
+# Backpack

 [Backpack](https://backpack.github.io//?platform=web) is a collection of design resources, reusable components and guidelines for creating Skyscanner's products.

-This is the Backpack package for Framer components.
+This is the Framer package for Backpack components.

 ## Available Components